4: Mendelian Genetics

 LibreTexts reference: Mendelian Genetics

-Matching Mendelian Cross Generations to Descriptions
+Mendelian Cross Generations and Descriptions

 Match each of the following Mendelian crosses and generational stages with their corresponding descriptions.